Procedure-RPC/procedure.js/README.md

 On Windows, named pipes are used and IPC addresses are arbitrary case-insensitive strings containing any characters except backslash (`\`).

 ### TCP: intra/inter-network over TCP/IP
-Call functions between processes across TCP with support for both IPv4 addresses and DNS names*.
-IPv6 support coming soon!
+Call functions between processes across TCP with support for IPv4 and IPv6 addresses and DNS names*.
 - `tcp://*:80`
 - `tcp://192.168.0.5:5600`
 - `tcp://localhost:33000`*